Roman infantry tactics: Maneuvering

-As the army approached its enemy, the velites in front threw their javelins at the enemy and then retreat through the gaps in the lines.
+As the army approached its enemy, the velites in front threw their javelins at the enemy and then retreated through the gaps in the lines.
 This was an important innovation since in other armies of the period skirmishers would have to either retreat through their own army's ranks, causing confusion or else to flee around either flank of their own army.
 After the velites had retreated through the hastati, the 'posterior' century marched to the left and then forward, creating a solid line of soldiers.
 The same procedure would be employed as they passed through the second and third ranks or turned to the side to channel down the gap between the first and second rows on route to help guard the legion's flanks.

 At this point, the legion then presented a solid line to the enemy and the legion was in the correct formation for engagement.
 When the enemy closed, the hastati would charge.
 If they were losing the fight, the 'posterior' century returned to its position creating gaps again.
 Then the maniples fell back through the gaps in the principes, who followed the same procedure to form a battle line and charge.
 If the principes could not break the enemy, they would retreat behind the triarii and the whole army would leave the battlefield in good order.
 According to some writers, the triarii formed a continuous line when they deployed, and their forward movement allowed scattered or discomfited units to rest and reform, to later rejoin the struggle.

 The manipular system allowed engaging every kind of enemy, even in rough terrain, because the legion had both flexibility and toughness according to the deployment of its lines.
 Lack of a strong cavalry corps, however, was a major tactical vulnerability of the Roman forces.

 In the later Imperial Roman army, the general deployment was very similar, with the cohorts deploying in quincunx pattern.
 In a reflection of the earlier placement of the veteran triarii in the rear, the less experienced cohorts (usually the 2nd, 3rd, 4th, 6th, and 8th) were in the front; the more experienced cohorts (1st, 5th, 7th, 9th, and 10th) were placed behind.